 Flying back to Boulder City, it felt a lot faster as we took a more direct flight path route back rather than through the canyon again.
 We saw a little of the desert below us, with some brave soles also living completely off grid below us, compared to the lively Las Vegas we could see in the distance.

 My surprise trip was a blast!
 We have always wanted to experience a helicopter ride but to do it in combination to see the Grand Canyon was amazing.
 I’d highly recommend taking a tour like this during your stay in the area!
-As there are many companies you can book with, you wont need to book in advance unless your strapped for time.
+As there are many companies you can book with, you wont need to book in advance unless you are strapped for time.
 From experience, my partner had booked the previous day and had to just confirm the night before for our 7:00am start with the mini bus!

 - Check your camera battery incase it’s low!

 - Can take a small bag with you during the flight (it will be placed in back of helicopter during flight)